Guardianship for a younger adult

-If you are seeking guardianship for your special needs child or for an older parent or family member who may have diminished capacity, we encourage you to consider our on line legal service as noted below.
+If you are seeking guardianship for your special needs child or for an older parent or family member who may have diminished capacity, we encourage you to consider our Smart Law legal services platform as described below.
 We actually offer two legal services relating to guardianship.
 One is called "Limited Representation" and the other is "Full Representation."

-Limited Representation: For the Limited Representation, we will prepare all the pleadings and filing letters you will need in order to file your guardianship with the Surrogate Court in your county.
+For the Limited Representation, we will prepare all the documentation you will need in order to file your guardianship with the Surrogate Court in your county.
 These include the Verified Complaint, Physician Certifications, Certification of Assets and Court Orders.
 Although we cannot guarantee a final result in your case, we do guarantee that your papers will be accepted by the Surrogate Court when they are filed provided the required filing fee is paid.
 Once your papers are filed with the Surrogate's Court, you will then represent yourself pro se.
-All the paperwork will be done for you, at a cost of only $750.
+We will also give you step by step instructions on how to proceed to finalize the guardianship.
+All this at a cost of only $750.

-Full Representation: For the Full Representation, we will represent you throughout the entire guardianship proceeding.
-Our fee is generally set at $2,500 if the matter is uncontested, and if the matter is contested (or becomes contested after the matter is initiated with the court), then the fee converts to hourly.
+For the Full Representation, we will represent you throughout the entire guardianship proceeding.
+Our legal fee is generally set at $2,500 if the matter is uncontested.
+If the matter is contested (or becomes contested after the matter is initiated with the court), then the fee converts to hourly.

-In addition to guardianship, we offer other basic legal services via our on line process like wills, Powers of Attorney, Living Wills and Special Needs Trusts.
+In addition to guardianship, we offer other basic legal services via our Smart Law platform like wills, Powers of Attorney, Living Wills and Special Needs Trusts.
 Here is the pricing:

 1. Estate Planning: